jaxsonp/docker-dash/README.md

 ### Description:

 Returns basic information and status, in json format.
 This method returns the output of the `docker ps` commmand.
+Returns app resource information in json format, using the `docker stats` commmand.
+In swarm mode, it uses ssh to get info from the required node, so it may break if there are problems with the network or ssh configuration.

 `FACILITY_ID` - Facility-specific identifier